privacy-tech-lab/privacy-pioneer/README.md

 1. A theoretical discussion for a technique of analyzying HTTP requests
 2. An implementation of that technique in a browser extension
 3. A usability study on the browser extension (especially, on privacy labels)

+The crucial point here is that by examining HTTP requests we are able to find out what information concretely is stored on a server.
+Usually, we only observe:

+1. the container of information (e.g., we see a cookie but do not know which information is contained in the cookie)
+2. know a third party but do not know which information it receives
+3. only see a permission use but do not know whether information is actually transimitted to a server

+None of the existing tools really answers these questions.